TROOPERS Wins Best Recruitment Portal For Third Consecutive Year

-(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 15 November 2023 - TROOPERS, a leading job matching and talent solutions platform, has bagged the title of "Best Recruitment Portal" for the third year running at the HR Vendor of the Year Awards, reaffirming its commitment to excellence.
+KUALA LUMPUR, MALAYSIA - Media OutReach - 15 November 2023 - TROOPERS, a leading job matching and talent solutions platform, has bagged the title of 'Best Recruitment Portal' for the third year running at the HR Vendor of the Year Awards, reaffirming its commitment to excellence.

 Craig Ryan Goonting, Chief Operating Officer of TROOPERS and Andrea Ong, Digital Transformation & Change Officer of TROOPERS at the HR Vendor of the Year Awards